NEDERLANDS // ENGLISH

 Do they have roller coasters?

-Universal Studios Japan offers 4 rollercoasters and 2 of them are very unique.
+In 2015, Universal Studios Japan offered 4 roller coasters and 2 of them are very unique.
 The first one is called Space Fantasy – The Ride and it’s an indoor spinning coaster built by Mack Rides.
 The actual coaster part isn’t that intense, but this ride includes stunning theming and beautiful music.
 The ride simulates a magical journey to outer space and it blew my mind in every possible way.
-Despite its height of 19 metres and a track length of less than 600 meters, Space Fantasy became of my favourite rollercoasters on Earth.
+Despite its height of 19 metres and a track length of less than 600 meters, Space Fantasy became of my favourite roller coasters on Earth.
 The second unique coaster is Hollywood Dream – The Ride.
 This miniature B&M mega coaster was constructed next to the park’s main street and it even soars over the entry plaza.
 It’s a very decent ride, especially because of the great on ride music.
 We actually ride Hollywood Dream backwards in a red train, an experience which was recently added and named Backdrop.
 And believe me… a backward B&M ride is certainly exciting.

 Universal Studios Japan added The Wizarding World of Harry Potter in 2014 and it has been a smash hit ever since.
 The Japanese absolutely adore this area and queues get ridiculously long, even during weekdays like today.
 If the wait for Forbidden Journey gets too long… just skip the ride.
 It’s a pretty awesome attraction, but it’s identical to the one in Orlando, where queues are generally shorter.